marshyon/marshyon-orig.github.io/hugo/content/articles/devops/deploying_kubernetes_clusters_with_different_cloud_providers.md

 ## Prerequisites

-I've found that Linux give the best result but this is my opinion having worked on Linux for > 10 years and being entirely happy with bash in which most K8s howtos use - Windows WSL is adequate for this so Windows users are in no way out of favour here.
+I've found that implementing K8s using command line tools such as Terraform using Linux to do so gives me best results but this is my opinion having worked on Linux for > 10 years and being entirely happy with bash which most K8s howtos use.
+Windows WSL is an adequate Linux environment for this so Windows users are in no way out of options.
 Mac users are all cool, so they can handle anything.
+If your using Linux as your core OS there nees nothing more to be said.

 ___aws and eksctl___